rt23.com -

 TONIGHT

-Mostly sunny.
-Warmer with highs in the upper 70s.
-West winds 5 to 10 mph with gusts up to 20 mph.
+Showers likely.
+Lows in the mid 40s.
+Southwest winds 5 to 10 mph with gusts up to 20 mph.
+Chance of rain 70 percent.

 SUNDAY